-CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK CORE STRATEGIES · RESPONSIBLE PARTY Washoe County Mental Health Consortium, Workgroup 4 DCFS DPBH Children's Cabinet Rural Child Welfare Provider Standards & EBP Workgroup PROGRESS UPDATE 11/2016: South -GROW program (transitional living for young adults) 11/2016: Rural - Identifying current need for Youth in Transition.
-11/2016: Rural -Children's Cabinet is implementing a Youth in Transition program 11/2016: WCMHC, Workgroup 4 is updating their logic model to remove TIP program and update with new strategies. • coordinated by the State of Nevada Department of Health and Human Services.
+CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK Establish data collection protocol for youth in transition programs Year Two Plans Develop outcome measures once service implementation begins.
+Year Three Plans DCFS will participate in a system-wide "Nevada Community Living Behavioral Health Plan," which is coordinated by the State of Nevada Department of Health and Human Services.
 The goal of this group is to ensure that there are comprehensive BH services throughout Nevada with particular attention to transitional age youth.
 DHHS has created a "Centralized Analytic Unit" for the purpose of providing accurate data from all DHHS programs together.
 Once data is ready, review for implications for SOC.
 DCFS will continue to meet with Department of Health Care Finance and Policy and Department of Public and Behavioral Health to identify funding barriers for youth in transition who are in need of services.
 Explore possibilities of linking data systems to identify gaps in service delivery for transitional age youth.
+Create a MOU between DFCS and DPBH clearly outlining responsibility, timelines, and funding for transitional age youth.
+Rural Child Welfare Provider Standards & EBP Workgroup 11/2016: Rural -Children's Cabinet is implementing a Youth in Transition program 11/2016: WCMHC, Workgroup 4 is updating their logic model to remove TIP program and update with new strategies.
 6/2017: Collaboration has begun with the State Youth Treatment Program in the development of their action plan for transitional age youth.
 6/2017: Efforts are underway for a sub-contract for youth in transition in rural communities.
 12/2017: DCFS participated in the meeting of the "Nevada community Living Behavioral Health Plan."
+CANS Client characteristics Service needs DCFS PEU Referral patterns Discharge dates G1-3.
+Develop DCFS as a "safety net" provider of children's mental health services.
+These are services that have been identified as Early Childhood Behavioral Health Services Day treatment services Outpatient treatment services DCFS Special Populations Workgroup 11/2016: RFP released for day treatment services (early childhood through adolescence). # of new ECBH services based on results of gap analysis